Tambralinga: Decline: late 13th century

-After Chandrabhanu II (Sri Thammasokaraj III) died in the battle in Sri Lanka, his son became the successor and was crowned Sri Thammasokaraj IV (ศรีธรรมาโศกราชที่ 4).
-During his reign, the kingdom faced several circumstances, including the invasion of Singhasari's king Kertanagara from 1268–69 and the plague in 1270, which led to the decline of Tambralinga.
-Sri Thammasokaraj IV died with no heirs in 1272, marking the end of the Padmavamsa clan.
-In 1270, according to the Ram Khamhaeng Inscription, numbers of savants from Tambralinga evacuated northward to the Sukhothai Kingdom.
+After Chandrabhanu III (Sri Thammasokaraj IV) died in battle in Sri Lanka, his younger brother became the successor and was crowned Sri Dharmasokaraja V (ศรีธรรมาโศกราชที่ 5).
+During his reign, the kingdom faced several challenges, including the invasion of Singhasari's king Kertanagara from 1268–69 and the plague in 1270, which led to the decline of Tambralinga.
+Sri Dharmasokaraja V died with no heirs in 1272, marking the end of the Padmavamsa clan.
+In 1270, according to the Ram Khamhaeng Inscription, a number of savants from Tambralinga evacuated northward to the Sukhothai Kingdom.

-After that, Phanomwang (พระพนมวัง), a prince in Phetchaburi–Ayodhya clan, with his wife Sadieng Thong (สะเดียงทอง) and son Sri Racha (เจ้าศรีราชา), were assigned by the Phetchaburi's king to revived Nakhon Si Thammarat.
-This led to the formation of the Sri Thammasokaraj clan and the expansion of the Tai's influence to the south of the Kra Isthmus.
-Even the enthronement was patrilineal succession but an appointment from the Ayodhya was needed.
+After that, Phanomwang (พระพนมวัง), a prince from the Phetchaburi–Ayodhya clan, with his wife Sadieng Thong (สะเดียงทอง) and son Sri Racha (เจ้าศรีราชา), were assigned by Phetchaburi's king to rule Nakhon Si Thammarat.
+This led to the formation of the Sri Thammasokaraj clan and the expansion of Tai influence to the south of the Kra Isthmus.
+Even the enthronement was patrilineal succession but an appointment from Ayodhya was needed.
 According to the Ramkhamhaeng stele of 1283 (or 1292), Tambralinga which was recognized as Nakhon Si Thammarat became the southernmost tributary of Sukhothai.
+Chit Phumisak noted that the name Nakhon Si Thammarat itself is first attested in that inscription, earlier sources using Tambralinga throughout, and took it to be a Sukhothai coinage formed on the Sri Dharmaraja title borne by the Padmavamsa kings.

-In 1365 Majapahit, the Kingdom of Java, recognized Nakorn Sri Dharmaraja as Dharmanagari written in Nagarakretagama.
+In 1365 Majapahit, the Kingdom of Java, recognized Nakorn Sri Dharmaraja as Dharmanagari written in the Nagarakretagama.
 Despite its rapid rise to prominence in the 13th century, that is, by the following century Danmaling, or Tambralinga, the former member state of Sanfoshih – Javaka, had become a part of Siam (Ayutthaya Kingdom).